sanderslab/sanderslab.github.io/_pages/home.md

 ---
-title: "BIPL Lab - Home"
+title: "BIPL - Home"
 layout: homelay
-excerpt: "BIPL Lab at UoL."
+excerpt: "BIPL at UoL."
 sitemap: false
 permalink: /
 ---

-# Welcome to BIPL Lab at UoL
+# Welcome to BIPL at UoL

 ![]({{ site.url }}{{ site.baseurl }}/images/lab_home.jpeg){: style="width: 100%; float: left;margin-right: 20px; border: 10px"}

-BIPL mainly works on the development of novel algorithms and application tools for automated processing of medical and biological signals/images.
+BIPL(Biomedical Image Processing Lab) mainly works on the development of novel algorithms and application tools for automated processing of medical and biological signals/images.
 Major research contribution is made towards two complementary aspects: Fundamental understanding and modelling of images and signals, and Application-driven development in collaboration with professionals in medicine, biology, psychology, engineering, physics, earth observation and sociology.
 With digital biomedical signals/images being widely stored and shared in networks, the research group also looks to bolster the analysis of biomedical data and cyber-security of signal processing systems.

 There are four main areas of research: